platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/next-steps.md

 The [Composer documentation](https://getcomposer.org/doc/) has more information on options to update individual modules or perform other tasks.

-Note that updating modules or core through the Drupal UI is not possible, as the file system is read-only.
-All updates should be done through composer to update the lock file, and then pushed to Git.
+Note that updating modules or core through the WordPress UI is not possible, as the file system is read-only.
+All updates should be done through Composer to update the lock file, and then push to Git.

 {{< guide-buttons type="last" >}}